botlaram/developer/docs/packer.md

 ### Mutable and Immutable stage

-WHY to use PACKER.
+WHY to use PACKER.????

-Well there are to stages of create Images > Mutable and Immutable
+- Well there are to stages of create Images > Mutable and Immutable

-Mutable means changing Continuosly.
+- Mutable means changing Continuosly.

-Immutable means needs to configure only one time.
+- Immutable means needs to configure only one time.

-Mutable is old way to configure the Images.
+- Mutable is old way to configure the Images.

-Where it needs to cofingure after deploying the application
+- Where it needs to cofingure after deploying the application

-If any case, we want to deploy to multiple server, configure multiplt server individually may create new bugs.
+- If any case, we want to deploy to multiple server, configure multiplt server individually may create new bugs.

-Where as Packer use Immutable, which is configure deploy deplying to server.
+- Where as Packer use Immutable, which is configure deploy deplying to server.

-Using single configure Image we can spin up multiple server.
+- Using single configure Image we can spin up multiple server.

 #### Mutable

-DEPLOY > SERVER > CONFIGURE
+**DEPLOY > SERVER > CONFIGURE**

 ![Mutable](./png/mutable1.png)